This country boasts pristine wildlife conservation areas, as well as easy access to natural wonders in neighbouring Zimbabwe, South Africa and Namibia

 It’s little wonder that the royals adore Botswana.
 It is a warm and welcoming nation, with a small and well-educated population, embodied in Mma Precious Ramotswe, the delightful lead character in The No. 1 Ladies’ Detective Agency series of books by Alexander McCall Smith.

-It is one of Africa’s wealthiest nations, thanks to reserves of diamonds, gemstones and platinum, and a lucrative tourism industry that is focused on keeping tourist numbers low and experiences exclusively.
+It is one of Africa’s wealthiest nations, thanks to reserves of diamonds, gemstones and platinum, and a lucrative tourism industry that is focused on keeping tourist numbers low and experiences exclusive.
 The local currency is the Pula – 7 pula equates to about AU$1 and money can be exchanged at airports and major hotels.

 Introduction to Botswana